david-roh/llm/README.md

 ![React](https://img.shields.io/badge/React-blue)

 ## Overview
-This application is designed to turn Unstructured data (pdfs,docs,txt,youtube video,web pages,etc.) into a knowledge graph stored in Neo4j.
+This application is designed to turn Unstructured data (pdfs,docs,txt) into a knowledge graph stored in Neo4j.
 It utilizes the power of Large language models (OpenAI,Gemini,etc.) to extract nodes, relationships and their properties from the text and create a structured knowledge graph using Langchain framework.

-Upload your files from local machine, GCS or S3 bucket or from web sources, choose your LLM model and generate knowledge graph.
+Upload your files from local machine, choose your LLM model and generate knowledge graph.

 ## Key Features
 - **Knowledge Graph Creation**: Transform unstructured data into structured knowledge graphs using LLMs.
 - **Providing Schema**: Provide your own custom schema or use existing schema in settings to generate graph.
 - **View Graph**: View graph for a particular source or multiple sources at a time in Bloom.
 - **Chat with Data**: Interact with your data in a Neo4j database through conversational queries, also retrive metadata about the source of response to your queries.

 ## Getting started